Support for Carers – Carer's Assessment

-• whether you need support (or if this is likely in the future)
+• whether you need support now or might need it in the future

 How to get an assessment

-Leanne is a carer for her adult daughter who has physical and learning disabilities.
+Leanne cares for her adult daughter who has physical and learning disabilities.

 • a subscription to an online Pilates course